 - Launched new terms & our new Data Processing Agreement

 - And honestly, we took it easy throughout December.
 We've been working hard this year and took December to calm down, recharge and strategize.

 - Huge custom domain relaunch.
-We now offer you dedicated CDN endpoints, allowing you to block yourself, allow certain domains, continue to bypass ad-blockers and also have rapid performance around the globe.
-This is a huge innovation and we're so proud to have launched it
+We now offer you dedicated CDN endpoints, allowing you to block yourself, allow certain domains, and also have rapid performance around the globe.
+This is a huge innovation and we're so proud to have launched it.

 - Moved our background queue back to serverless environment (so much better for us)

 - Launched our monthly newsletter

 - Launched a brand new affiliates page, with much more detail

 - Created some NFTs, FathomCatz, on an eco-friendly blockchain to raise some money for a local animal charity.